slidevjs/slidev/guide/syntax.md

 - `<logos-vue />` - <logos-vue /> from [SVG Logos](https://github.com/gilbarbara/logos)
 - And much more...

-You can browse all the icons available and copy their ID with [Icônes](https://icones.js.org/).
+You can browse and search for all the icons available with [Icônes](https://icones.js.org/).

 ### Styling Icons